 The work of the Inter-American Commission of Human rights has now been formally recognised by Argentina.

-The work of the Inter-American Commission of Human rights has now been formally recognised by Argentina.
+Background: The work of the Inter-American Commission of Human rights has now been formally recognised by Argentina.
 Since the military government came to power there in March 1976, thousands of Argentineans are reported to have gone missing.
 Earlier this year, the United States cut military aid to Argentina because of alleged human rights violations there.
 Argentina responded by accusing America of interfering in its internal affairs.

 SYNOPSIS: But this week (Sunday, November 20) United States Secretary of State Cyrus Vance was welcomed to Buenos Aires by Argentine Foreign Affairs Minister, Vice Admiral Oscar Antonio Montes, for talks on human rights.
 Mr Vance brought with him a list of 7,500 names of people said to have vanished-some mysteriously others after arrest on political grounds.